Felixniebisch/Felixniebisch/README.md

 # Felix Niebisch

-Cognitive scientist working at the intersection of psychology, applied AI, and neurotechnology.
+Cognitive scientist aspiring to work at the intersection of psychology, applied AI, and neurotechnology.

 ## Featured projects